Kautenja/gym-super-mario-bros/README.md

 These environments allow 3 attempts (lives) to make it through the 32 levels of the game.
-The environments only send reward-able game-play frames to agents; No cut-scenes, loading screens, etc. are sent from the NES emulator to an agent nor can an agent perform actions during these occurences.
-If a cut-scene is not able to be skipped by hacking the NES's RAM, the environment will lock the Pyton process until the emulator is ready for the next action.
+The environments only send reward-able game-play frames to agents; No cut-scenes, loading screens, etc. are sent from the NES emulator to an agent nor can an agent perform actions during these occurrences.
+If a cut-scene is not able to be skipped by hacking the NES's RAM, the environment will lock the Python process until the emulator is ready for the next action.

 | Environment                     | Game | Frameskip | ROM           | Screenshot |
 |:--------------------------------|:-----|:----------|:--------------|:-----------|